kmaed/searchfvs/README.md

     $ make

 Then the binary `searchfvs_withcbc` will be generated.
-This version is a bit faster than the &quot;without CBC&quot; version thanks to finding a solution of a set cover problem as ILP by CBC solver.
+This version is a bit faster than the &quot;without Cbc&quot; version thanks to finding a solution of a set cover problem as ILP by Cbc solver.

 ## Usage